 Unfortunately, not all side effects end on the day that you complete treatment.
 Some side effects will continue for weeks or months afterward.
 And with certain treatments, side effects may not even appear until months or years later.

-Your UPMC Pinnacle Breast Care Center team will help prepare you for these side effects so that you're ready should they occur.
+Your UPMC Breast Care Center team will help prepare you for these side effects so that you're ready should they occur.

 Common side effects that you may experience after breast cancer treatment include: